podaac/concise-autotest/README.md

-# l2ss-py-autotest
+# concise-autotest

-This repository contains functional/integration tests for l2ss-py.
-It also includes github action workflows for automatically running these tests whenever a new collection gets associated to the l2ss-py UMM-S record.
+This repository contains functional/integration tests for concise.
+It also includes github action workflows for automatically running these tests whenever a new collection gets associated to the concise UMM-S record.

 ## How it works